-Material providers and portfolio managers, architects, building owners, municipalities, research community and educational institutions.
-Using solar energy to reduce the need of energy from the grid is an interesting technology since the technology is clean and the energy can be applied directly to use.
+This local renewable energy source benefits material providers and portfolio managers, architects, building owners, municipalities, research community and educational institutions.
+Moreover, using local solar PV energy reduces the need for energy imports from the electrical grid, while supplying high-value energy form (electricity) with a low environmental footprint.

-The PV panels are mounted on an aluminium profile system which is composed of a main system with vertical element spaced every 600 mm and a secondary system, with horizontal elements aligned to a 20-degree angle from the horizon.
-Where the secondary profile system partially overlaps with the windows behind, glass panels are installed instead of PV panels.
+The PV panels are mounted on an aluminium frame which is composed of a main system with vertical elements spaced every 600 mm, and a secondary system with horizontal elements aligned at a 20-degree angle from the horizon.
+At locations where the secondary system partially overlaps with the windows behind, glass panels are installed instead of PV panels.
 These glass panels match the colour variations used for the PV panels.
-The number of total glass panels is about 15% of the total number of PV panels.
-The ratio of the green-coloured modules and black modules is about 25% for the modules on the west facade and about 40% on the south façade are black.
+The total number of glass panels is about 15% of the total number of PV panels.
+The ratio of the green-coloured modules and black modules is about 25% for the modules on the west facade, and about 40% on the south façade are black.
 All other modules come with two different shades of green, in such a way that each PV panels are used, as shown in Figure 18.
 These panels are installed either in an upright position or rotated by 180 degrees.
 This is to make the impression that 4 different panels are installed on the façade.
 An equal number of panels of each of these two-colour combinations is installed on the facades.